 Research Topics

 The overarching goal of our research is to study complex bacterial behaviors and adaptation using genome-scale unbiased approaches, with the ultimate aim of combating microbial infections.
 Antibiotics have been one of the most critical cornerstones of modern medicine, but resistance to existing antibiotics is rapidly increasing, and very few new antibiotics are currently being developed, raising the possibility of a post-antibiotic era.
-One approach to developing new antimicrobial therapies is to identify novel genes that are crucial to microbial life and pathogenesis.
-These can be components of cellular networks that enable survival in natural environments, but not necessarily under standard laboratory conditions.
-We are investigating the molecular basis of microbial behaviors in more native habitats, to identify potential targets for novel antimicrobial therapies.
+One approach to developing new antimicrobial therapies is to identify novel genes that are crucial to microbial survival and adaptation in natural environments and pathogenesis, but not necessarily under standard laboratory conditions.
 Our major research directions are:

 Microbial interactions

-Candidates interested in a postdoctoral fellowship or postbaccalaureate training in our lab are encouraged to contact Dr. Khare directly at anupama.khare@nih.gov.
+Candidates interested in a postdoctoral fellowship or postbaccalaureate training in our lab are encouraged to contact Dr. Khare directly (anupama.khare@nih.gov).

 Biography